 Arnos Vale Cemetery Trust: Spring Eternal event

-A 'gala' event had been planned toward the end of the four-year appeal long before I joined AVCT, orginally envisaged as a top-notch, formal event for the 'great and the good' of Bristol, and costed at £21,000.
-Working closely with philanthropist and supporter, Lindsay Telling, we re-worked the event into an informal showcase of the Trust's community connections for a cost of £1,600 through with sponsorship from local and national businesses and entertainers performing free of charge.
-We realised that insufficient stewardship of potential donors, and competing charity events, made it unlikely that we would find the support to make the original plan viable.
+A 'gala' event toward the end of the four-year appeal had been planned long before I joined AVCT, orginally envisaged as a top-notch, formal event for the 'great and the good' of Bristol, and costed at £21,000.
+Working closely with philanthropist and supporter, Lindsay Telling, we re-worked the event into an informal showcase of the Trust's community connections for a cost of £1,600, with sponsorship from local and national businesses and entertainers performing free of charge.

 The evening raised £7,500 after costs, doubled to £15,000 by the HLF.